HTV04/rc24.sh/README.md

 **Current release: [v1.0](https://github.com/HTV04/rc24.sh/releases/tag/v1.0)**

 rc24.sh is a patcher for RiiConnect24 services, written in Bash.
-Currently, it is supported on Linux, and will soon support macOS.
+Currently, it is compatible with macOS and Linux.

-*rc24.sh is not developed by the RiiConnect24 team, and thus they are not responsible for any issues that may occur while using this tool.*

 Please check out the [RiiConnect24 website](https://rc24.xyz/) if you want to learn more about RiiConnect24.